Woman uses traffic cone to unclog flooding on Long Island Expressway in Queens

 Daphne Youree can be seen using her feet and a traffic cone to hack away at the gunk clogging up a sewer grate under an overpass.

-She says she was one of the first drivers to be stopped in the flooding and saw the opportunity to help.
+She said she was one of the first drivers to be stopped in the flooding, and she saw the opportunity to help.

 ----------